aisha-diamondage/fl63-innovation/rna-seq/scripts/README.md

 This tool is meant to answer the question: is there any correlation or enrichment in the genes that are differentially expressed between our "treatment" conditions and the vector?

-- It allows the user to select a treatment condition.
+- It allows the user to select a treatment condition from codons/treatments of interest in set1, set2. and set3.
 - The user then selects significance cut-offs from the RNA-Seq analysis (treatment v vector).
 - Counts codon occurrence in the CDS of the genes that are significantly differentially expressed.
 - Calculates the stairs based on the previously calculated wi's (these were calculated using stAIcalc).